SAP IDM & MIM End-of-Life: How to Plan Your Identity Migration

 Take time to understand options fully – evaluate solutions based on specific requirements rather than general market positioning, and consider long-term implications.
 Today’s identity management market offers mature alternatives across different deployment models, architectural approaches, and business models.

-Starting evaluation processes early and considering the full spectrum of available solutions will ensure chosen platforms support long-term organizational objectives.
+Starting evaluation processes early and considering the full spectrum of available solutions will ensure the chosen platforms support long-term organizational objectives.
 Remember, the decisions made today will impact your identity security operations for the next decade or two.

 evolveum identity governance administration logo